 Overview

-Documents can have an unlimited number of versions, and versions are automatically numbered in the order in which they are added: v1, v2, v3, etc. A document can have versions of different file types as well.
+Documents can have unlimited versions and are automatically numbered in the order in which they are added (v1, v2, v3, etc.) Document versions can be different file types.
 To help users differentiate between different versions, each version can optionally have its own Content Status and Notes.
 The Content Status of the current version is identical to the Content Status of the document.

 FAQ